Financial Technology (FinTech) MScStudy level: Postgraduate

 FinTech Landscape and Transformations in Financial Services - 15 credits

 This module will expose you to this fast-growing intersection between technology and finance which is disrupting and evolving the functioning of financial services and financial intermediation.

 You will display mastery level knowledge in areas of financial accounting, and corporate finance, gain the commercial skills required to monitor and evaluate company performance, and the negotiation skills required for successful external fundraising.

 Business Analytics and Python Programming - 15 credits

-In this module, students will learn hands-on with today's most compelling, leading-edge computing technologies applied to data science and business analytic platforms.
-Participants will learn programming skills using Python.
+In this module, you will aim to learn hands-on with today's most compelling, leading-edge computing technologies applied to data science and business analytic platforms.
+You will have the opportunity to learn programming skills using Python.

 Risk and RegTech - 15 credits

 This module provides an extensive and critical understanding of current issues and concerns regarding regulation and ethics in the financial services industry.